dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/2-Arrays_and_Loops/Deliverables/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/7/7e/Albrecht_D%C3%BCrer_-_Melencolia_I_%28detail%29.jpg" width="33%" />

 There are a number of methods, some of ancient origin, for generating magic squares.
 [The Wikipedia article has extensive information](https://en.wikipedia.org/wiki/Magic_square).
 The most well-known is called the **Siamese method**.
 It was brought to Europe by the French diplomat
 Simon de la Loubère in 1688 who learned of it during his trip as an ambassador to the Kingdom of Siam.
-The method probably originated in India and
+The method probably originated in India;
-De la Loubère returned from Siam with documents describing other aspects of Indian science, including methods of astronomy.
+De la Loubère returned from Siam with documents describing other aspects of Indian science, including some of the first information on Indian astronomy ever brought to Europe.
 Again, [Wikipedia has you covered](https://en.wikipedia.org/wiki/Siamese_method) if you want more details.

 The Siamese method generates an *n* x *n* magic square where *n* is odd.
 By default, the square is filled with the numbers from 1 to *n*<sup>2</sup>.